12 Healthy Ways to Lower Your Blood Sugar

 9. Drink More Water

 Yes, sipping water can affect your blood sugar.
 But the important point is avoiding dehydration, says Wylie-Rosett.
 When you're dehydrated, sugars in your blood are more concentrated, and thus, your blood glucose levels are higher.
 But you don't need to glug a ton.
 You should generally drink water when you're thirsty—whether you have blood sugar problems or not, says Wylie-Rosett.
-For her patients, she finds that works out to be about a quart of water per day.
+For more on that, check out how much water you should drink a day, by the numbers.

 10. Snack on Nuts

 They're one super-portable food that you can pop in your mouth without worrying that they're doing something funky to your blood sugar levels.
-One 2010 Canadian study notes that when eaten alone or with meals, nuts can help keep blood sugar levels steady because they're packed with healthy fats and not many carbs.
-For instance, an ounce of almonds contains 163 calories and only 6 grams of carbs.
-Aim for five 1-ounce servings a week of nuts like pistachios, almonds and cashews.
+One 2010 study notes that when eaten alone or with meals, nuts can help keep blood sugar levels steady because they're packed with healthy fats and not many carbs.
+For instance, an ounce of almonds contains 164 calories and only 6 grams of carbs.
+Aim for five one-ounce servings a week of nuts like pistachios, almonds and cashews.

 11. Eat More Mindfully